Switzerland is a beautiful, peaceful country in Central Europe.

 - Currency - The official currency of Switzerland is Swiss Franc.
 ATMs are widely available and credit cards are accepted and used throughout the country.
 Your best shot when exchanging money in Singapore is to withdraw it from the ATM.
 This way, you are getting the best exchange rate possible and you avoid any chance of getting scammed.

-- Weather - Switzerland has temperate climate which varies with altitude.
-Switzerland has cold, cloudy winters with plenty of precipitation and cool to warm and humid summers with occasional showers.
+- Weather - Switzerland has a temperate climate which varies with altitude.
+Switzerland has cold, cloudy winters with plenty of precipitation and cools to warm and humid summers with occasional showers.

 - Airports - The busiest airport in Switzerland is the Zurich Airport, and it is also the main hub of Swiss International Air Lines.
 It serves Zürich, Switzerland's largest city, and it is located 13 km north of central Zürich.